--Germline and somatic genetic changes in cancer, particularly breast cancer.
-Ongoing efforts with Dr. Joseph R. Nevins in Department of Genetics.
+-Germline and somatic genetic changes in breast cancer.

 -Identification and management of individuals and families with hereditary cancer risk.

 -Communication of cancer risk information to individuals and families.

 -Breast cancer prevention.

 -Treatment of metastatic breast cancer

 Clinically, Dr. Marcom works as a medical oncologist in the multidisciplinary breast cancer clinic.
 He participates in clinical trials investigating new chemotherapeutic and biologic treatments.
 In addition, he is developing a new high risk, familial cancer clinic.
 This clinic will see patients and families thought to be at high risk of developing malignancies, and will interface with the forming Cancer Genetics Network.
 Patients and families will be counseled about their cancer risk, and identified for studying issues related to cancer genetics: determining penetrance of identified gene mutations, determining factors modifying genetic risk, prevention studies, etc. Finally, he also plans to be involved in clinical evaluation of drugs for treating breast cancer.

 Areas of developing expertise include cell cycle alterations in malignancy, breast cancer, and hereditary cancer genetics.

 Breast cancer, cell cycle, genetics, familial cancer, prognostic factors, angiogenesis